GurmanPlayz/AH-Flip-Assist/README.md

 # AH-Flip-Assist
-A program that will recommend items to flip on the hypixel skyblock auction house.
+This program that will recommend items to flip on the hypixel skyblock auction house.

+# Instalation